The Living Forecast: Evolving Day-Ahead Predictions into Intraday Reality: Conclusion

 This work proposes a Bayesian updating mechanism to transform day-ahead probabilistic forecasts into intraday forecasts without requiring retraining or re-inference.
 By conditioning the Gaussian mixture distribution of a CVAE-based day-ahead forecaster on newly observed measurements, the method produces an updated distribution for the remaining hours that preserves its full probabilistic structure.
 This modelling enables point, quantile, and ensemble forecasts, while being computationally efficient and directly compatible with existing forecasting pipelines.

 The experimental results on both electricity consumption and PV generation datasets confirm that the updating mechanism consistently improves forecast accuracy across likelihood-, sample-, quantile-, and point-based metrics.
 The improvements are most noticeable for time steps with strong temporal correlation to the observed data, including correlations that extend over longer ranges.
 This highlights the method’s ability to effectively incorporate real-time information.
-Moreover, the use of pattern dictionary–based covariance structures enhances both the baseline modelling capability and the quality of intraday updates, underlining the importance of explicit correlation modelling.
+Moreover, the use of pattern dictionary–based covariance structures enhances both the baseline modelling capability and the quality of intraday updates, indicating that intraday conditioning directly benefits from more accurate joint covariance estimation.

 Overall, the proposed approach provides a practical and theoretically grounded solution for intraday forecasting in power systems, offering improved adaptability while maintaining probabilistic consistency.
 Future work will focus on extending the framework with richer exogenous variables, such as enhanced weather forecasts, and exploring its integration into real-time market operations and system balancing tasks.